Brightcove

 So, internally, we made sure that each setting set both the attribute and the property and each getter looked at both.

-The new state of Autoplay
+The New State of Autoplay

 Now that these changes are available, autoplay works great, right?
 No so fast....
-Because of the way that autoplay rejection works when the right conditions aren’t met (i.e.muted on Safari 11, iOS, and Chrome for Android as well as the addition of playsinline on iPhones) it’s hard to detect whether Autoplay was rejected or that the user just hit play and immediately followed it with a pause.
+Because of the way that autoplay rejection works when the right conditions aren’t met (i.e. muted on Safari 11, iOS, and Chrome for Android as well as the addition of playsinline on iPhones) it’s hard to detect whether Autoplay was rejected or that the user just hit play and immediately followed it with a pause.
 This is something that ad SDKs need to take into account and something that we’ve noticed as Known Issues below.
 On mobile, most ad SDKs have already updated for proper support but there is no official support for Safari 11 from the ad SDKs at the time of this writing.

 The Play Promise